hartwigmedical/hmftools/bachelor/README.md

 4. Write final set of germline variant data to DB (germlineVariant table) and a TSV output file.

 ### Whitelist

-Any missense inframe indel, synonymous or non-coding variant that is present in clinvar with a significance IN (‘PATHOGENIC’,’LIKELY PATHOGENIC’)  or which has conflicting evidence but none of them  ‘BENIGN’ or ‘LIKELY_BENIGN’.
+Any missense inframe indel, synonymous or non-coding variant that is present in Clinvar with a significance IN (‘PATHOGENIC’,’LIKELY PATHOGENIC’) or which has conflicting evidence but none of them ‘BENIGN’ or ‘LIKELY_BENIGN’.

 Any missense variant with a protein coding change that exactly matches the protein coding change of a variant with a significance in clinvar IN (‘PATHOGENIC’,’LIKELY PATHOGENIC’) or which has conflicting evidence but none of them ‘BENIGN’ or ‘LIKELY_BENIGN’.